 The coming year is likely to be time of change for the U.K.’s military services—on land and in the air—with the withdrawal of forces from Afghanistan, the introduction of new equipment and a significant defense review slated after the general election in 2015.
 Leading the air arm through this period will be Air Chief Marshal Sir Andrew Pulford who has led the Royal Air Force (RAF) since July 2013.
 In an interview with London Bureau Chief Tony Osborne, Pulford discusses some ...

-"U.K. Air Chief Prepares For Major Change" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"U.K. Air Chief Prepares For Major Change" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.